 There are many different ways to go about testing, depending on your signs and symptoms.

-If you feel it’s an allergic and/or anaphylactic reaction, head to the doctor immediately.
+If you feel it’s an allergic and/or anaphylactic reaction, head to the doctor immediately for urgent care.

 Otherwise, here are several testing options that can be considered: